Explore Native American Heritage in Northwest Georgia

 Start in Cartersville, about an hour northwest of Atlanta, at the Etowah Indian Mounds, a political and religious center for the Mississippian tribe.
 Six earthen mounds, a plaza, a village site and other archeologically significant places make up the 54-acre state historic community, considered the most intact Mississippian village in the Southeast.

-From Cartersville, travel to Rome’s Chieftains Museum, in the former home of Major Ridge, a leader of the Cherokee Nation.
+From Cartersville, travel to Rome to the Chieftains Museum, in the former home of Major Ridge, a leader of the Cherokee Nation.
 Ironically, he later signed the Treaty of New Echota, leading to the removal of thousands of Cherokees from their land.
-Today, the museum, part of the Trail of Tears National Historic Trail, tells the story of the Cherokee alongside artifacts unearthed on the site.
+Today, the museum, part of the Trail of Tears National Historic Trail, presents interpretive exhibits, educational programs and special events about the Ridge family and Cherokee history and culture.

 Continue to Calhoun, home of the New Echota State Historic Site, and where the Cherokee people assembled for their forced removal and where the Trail of Tears officially started.
 The former Cherokee capital is now home to a dozen original and reconstructed buildings, including a print shop, courthouse and council house.